aergoio/heraj/docs/source/wallet/transactionapi.rst

   // lock an account
   walletApi.lock();

-Send with contract_payload to address.
+Send with payload to address.

 .. code-block:: java